alemilos/JUNO/src/Readme.txt

 TO DOS...

 MENU:
-- https://stackabuse.com/reading-and-writing-json-in-java/ <-----> JSON files in java (I could make a DB with this)
+- Create a writeJSON function that adds a user object to profili.json's list file.
-- develop the MENU MVC before making the GAME MVC, the second need the previous to work.
+- Use SpringForm to build the central panel of the SetData class

 GAME:
 - develop the View and implement the controller